smaurice101/readthedocs/docs/source/tml.rst

-As transaction frequency increases, the individual error for every entity :math:`E_i \to 0`, ensuring the entire population remains coupled to reality regardless of external drift[@gama2014].
+As transaction frequency increases, the individual error for every entity :math:`E_i \to 0`, ensuring the entire population remains coupled to reality regardless of external drift(Gama et al. 2014).
 Because each model evolves independently, the system scales horizontally without accumulation of global error.

 Implementation: TML Solution Studio (TSS)
 =========================================

-The TML architecture is operationalized through the TML Solution Studio (TSS) shown in figure `3 <#fig:TML%20Solution%20Studio>`__, a containerized suite of three distinct, high-performance binary engines.
+The TML architecture is operationalized through the TML Solution Studio (TSS) shown in figure `3 <#fig:TML Solution Studio>`__, a containerized suite of three distinct, high-performance binary engines.
 This modular design ensures that the compute, processing, and visualization layers remain decoupled, allowing for granular resource allocation in edge and cloud deployments:

 -  **MAADS-HPDE (High Performance Data Engine):** The core computational engine.
 HPDE is responsible for the heavy lifting of TML: executing